 The upgrades to the bridleway for part of the Movement Strategy for the Beaulieu Consent.
 The OPAs will investigate whether the connections to the agreed Key Destinations, are enhanced through the provision of additional upgrades to the Bridleway.
-Any upgrades will need to demonstrate they are necessary to make the development acceptable and the IDP will need to be reviewed and amended as appropriate.
+Any upgrades will need to demonstrate they are reviewed and amended as appropriate.